Terrence G. Wiley

-Terrence G. Wiley has served as Chief Executive Officer of the Center for Applied Linguistics (CAL) in Washington, DC (2010-2017), Professor Emeritus of Educational Policy Studies and Applied Linguistics at Arizona State University, and member of the College of Education, Graduate Faculty at the University of Maryland.
+Terrence G. Wiley has served as chief executive officer of the Center for Applied Linguistics (CAL) in Washington, D.C.
+(2010-2017), professor emeritus of educational policy studies and applied linguistics at Arizona State University, and member of the college of education, graduate faculty at the University of Maryland.

 Biography

-Wiley received his PhD in Education from the University of Southern California.
-He holds master's degrees in Linguistics and Asian Studies and a bachelor's degree in History from California State University, Long Beach.
+Wiley received his PhD in education from the University of Southern California.
+He holds master's degrees in linguistics and Asian studies and a bachelor's degree in history from California State University, Long Beach.